mbalabanov/lazerback/README.md

-# lazerback
+# Lazerback
-A simple but efficient website search in JavaScript for static websites
+A simple but efficient website search in JavaScript for static websites.